 Cary Orthopaedic’s Dr. Doug Martini and physician assistant Kevin Morrison are featured in this latest video in our Patient Education Series to inform patients about the benefits of platelet-rich plasma (PRP) injections for managing joint pain.

 Over the last decade, there has been a strong focus on the development of “regenerative medicine” in the world of orthopaedics.
-PRP is a form of regenerative medicine that focuses on harnessing and amplifying your body’s ability to heal.
+PRP is a form of regenerative medicine that focuses on harnessing and amplifying your body’s ability to heal and one of many non-surgical treatments for managing joint pain.

 PRP injections use a concentration of a patient’s own blood platelets to accelerate the healing of soft tissue such as the muscle or tendon or modify the disease activity within arthritic joints.
 This is done by taking peripheral blood and separating the plasma from the red blood cells and injecting them into the soft tissue or joint.
 The platelets release growth factors that both stimulate and increase the number of reparative cells in the area.
 Ultrasound is often used to ensure the injection is performed accurately in the area of need.